How and Why Do Succulents Change Color?

-Maybe you’re an admirer of succulents that are pink, red, purple, and even ombre?
+Maybe you’re an admirer of succulent plants that are pink, red, purple, and even ombre?
 If so, I don’t blame you; I love them too!

-When I first learned that succulents can actually change color, I was amazed.
+When I first learned that succulents can actually change their tones, I was amazed.
 I figured they stayed the same shade their whole life.

 But I was wrong.
-And it only made succulents more fascinating to me.
+And it only makes succulents more fascinating.

-The truth is, when succulents change tones, it’s actually due to stress.
+The truth is, when succulents change tones, it’s actually due to stress from environmental changes.

-The only way they don’t change is if their environment and watering never change.
-I think we all know that that’s pretty impossible to accomplish!
+The only way they don’t change is if their environment never changes, and I think we all know that’s impossible.
+Plants regularly experience extreme environmental conditions, cold temperatures, and changes in watering frequency.

 Today, I’m going to teach you exactly WHY succulents change color and how you can help them do so if that’s your wish.